MichaelBenliyan/Battleships_Game/README.md

 # Run in Gitpod

-You can also run Racing Game Against Trained AI in Gitpod, a free online dev environment for GitHub:
+You can also run my Battleships Game in Gitpod, a free online dev environment for GitHub:

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/MichaelBenliyan/Battleships_Game)